SysKitTeam/docs-monitor/how-to/reports/export-report-to-excel.md

 ---
-description: This article explains how to export SysKit Monitor reports to Excel.
+description: This article explains how to export Syskit Monitor reports to Excel.
 ---

 # Export Report to Excel

-This article explains how to export SysKit Monitor reports to Excel.
+This article explains how to export Syskit Monitor reports to Excel.

-Data from the SysKit Monitor can be exported to **Excel** using the Export button from the **Report** ribbon.
+Data from the Syskit Monitor can be exported to **Excel** using the Export button from the **Report** ribbon.
 You will be prompted to select the export format.

 There are three types of worksheets to export: